Sitecore-Hackathon/2025-Hackstreet-Boys/README.md

 ## Pre-requisites and Dependencies

-Installation of Sitecore Content Hub CLI is required - https://doc.sitecore.com/ch/en/developers/cloud-dev/install-the-content-hub-cli.html
+> Installation of Sitecore Content Hub CLI is required - https://doc.sitecore.com/ch/en/developers/cloud-dev/install-the-content-hub-cli.html

 For simplicity, we have provided the Steps here:
 1. Download the latest version of Content Hub CLI from the GitHub - https://github.com/Sitecore/content-hub-cli/releases/tag/1.1.75 For Windows, users Download the Zip directly using the link: https://github.com/Sitecore/content-hub-cli/releases/download/1.1.75/ch-cli-win-x64.1.1.75.zip
 2. Extract the Archive and navigate to the extracted location in Commandline.
-3. Run the following command in CLI -- ch-cli
+3. Run the following command in CLI -- `ch-cli`

-4.
+> Setup Environment Variables for Content Hub CLI

+1. In the same commandline, which is open at the extracted location,

 ## Installation instructions

+1. Login to a Content Hub instance using the following CLI Command

 ### Configuration